kovorotnii/edgex-modbus-ric-tutorial/README.md

 ![Adding holding register](./gifs/added-holding-register-2.gif)

   #### Add two coils.
   - We will add two coils with addresses: 1 and 15.
 In field "Name" you can add names for variables.
+It doesn't affect on work, generally it will help you to understand which variable stands for current address.

  ![Adding cois 1 and 15](./gifs/added-coils-3.gif)